 Is it open?

-OK, show us the data.
-Well, right now there doesn’t seem to be any as such.
+OK, show us the data!
+Well, there doesn’t seem to be any available, as such.

 The PLR team have long provided excellent annual media reports about PLR data.
 Things like the top 100 authors and books each year, in different regions.

 They have also in the past been willing to give access to the LEWIS system (Loans Enquiry Web Information Service).
-Years ago the PLR team said I was welcome to login to LEWIS, and certainly all public library staff can apply for access.
+Years ago, even as a non-library person, the PLR team kindly granted me access.
+And all public library staff can apply.
 This is an online tool to query the loans data from 1995 to 2015.
-This also looks and feels very like OLGA, the system used by authors to manage their online account with PLR, and was presumably developed by the same team.
+This looks and feels very like OLGA, the system used by authors to see their PLR statements, and was presumably developed by the same team.

 1995 to 2015?
-What about 2016 and 2017?
+What about 2016/2017/2018?
 Well, I don’t know.
-In the last couple of years PLR responsibility has been transferring from an independent team based in Stockton-on-Tees to a British Library office in Boston Spa.
-The latest newsletter describes a number of changes including:
+In the last few years PLR responsibility has been transferring from an independent team based in Stockton-on-Tees to a British Library office in Boston Spa.
+The latest newsletter describes a number of changes.

 Our aim is to make efficiency savings by relocating PLR operations to sit alongside other corporate functions and to implement a new IT application taking advantage of new technology which, as well as adding new functionality, will support modernisation.

 That sounds very good, although may be bad news for LEWIS being updated.
-Data must still be being collected, and excitingly in July 2018 was updated to also include ebook loans.
-But perhaps the changing of teams and IT systems will mean that data will not make it into the current online query tool.
+Data must still be collected, and excitingly in July 2018 was updated to include ebook loans.
+But perhaps the changing of teams and IT systems will mean this will not make it into the current online query tool.

 What could it look like?